siyengar/quic-url/draft-subodh-quic-httpqs.md

 =============================

 CDNs might want to load balance requests differently between QUIC and TCP.
-`httpqs` may limit the ability to do so as it is a commitment to support both HTTP over QUIC and HTTPS over the same IP and port.
-CDNs MUST only support this scheme if they are ready to deal with these tradeoffs.
+`httpqs` resources may limit the ability to do so as it is a commitment to support both HQ and HTTPS over the same IP and port.
+CDNs MUST only support this if they are ready to deal with these tradeoffs.

 If a CDN decides it wants to stop supporting QUIC it has several options: